Bryan Bagunas: Win Streak and Cignal

-Imus City

 In February 2023, Bagunas signs up with the Imus City–AJAA Spikers and is set to join the team's campaign in the 2023 Spikers' Turf Open Conference in March 2023 following the conclusion of his stint with Win Streak.
+However he did not play a game for Imus.

+Bagunas joined the Cignal HD Spikers of the Spikers' Turf in January 2024.

+Bagunas returned to Win Streak and had his contract extended by five years.
+He helped them win his second Top Volleyball League title with the club in April 2024.

+Bagunas rejoined the Cignal in April 2024 for the 2024 Open Conference.
+Although he had to attend an All-Star game back in Taiwan shortly after.
+An ACL injury while in August 2024 playing with the national team at the 2024 SEA Men's V.League rendered him unavailable for both Win Streak and Cignal.

+Osaka Bluteon

+In 2025, Bagunas joined Osaka Bluteon of the SV.League.

 National team

 Bagunas was part of the Philippine men's national team that represented the country at the Southeast Asian Games; in the 2017 and 2019 Southeast Asian Games.

 Bagunas's first participation in the Southeast Asian Games was in the 2017 edition where the Philippine national team failed to clinch a podium finish.
 Likewise in the 2019 Southeast Asian Games, there was some issue in the preparations with Bagunas having limited time to train with his national team teammates since he simultaneously had to fulfill his obligations to participate in a training camp with his Japanese club, Oita Miyoshi.
 Despite this, the national team was able to secure a finals appearance in 42 years and clinch a silver medal finish after losing to Indonesia in the final.

 NU represented the Philippines at the 2018 ASEAN University Games in Myanmar.
 Bagunas was part of that Philippine squad which won the men's volleyball title by beating Thailand's representatives in the gold medal match.
 This surpassed the Philippines' bronze medal finish in the 2016 edition held in Singapore.